medly/norm/README.md

 ## How Norm works

 Norm requires us to have an active database connection to precompile queries for typesafe data access.
-Codegen uses this connection to generate the code.
+Codegen module uses this connection to generate the code.

 #### Codegen
 - Norm opens a connection to development database.